system-zero/system-zero/data/docs/la.md

   this is an unordered list, and there is no guarrantee that keys and values, will will have the order of the declaration, when looping over a map.

-  # Map Declaration
+  Map Declaration:

     var m = {}  # empty container

     var mm = {
       "one" : 1,
       "two" : "string",
       "1"   : 1,
       "fn"  : func (x) { return this.one * x },
       private "privatevar" : "accessible only by the members of the map" }

-  - the `this` keyword is being used _only_ from the members of a map, and it provides access to the other fields, as it holds the value of the underlying map
+  the `this` keyword is being used _only_ from the members of a map, and it provides access to the other fields, as it holds the value of the underlying map.

-  - on submaps methods, `this` is a reference to the parent map, unless they are accessing using a colon (':'), thus on:
+  On submaps methods, `this` is a reference to the parent map, unless they are accessing using a colon (':'), thus on:

     map.submap:method (...)

   `this` is a reference to submap

-  - keys are valid string identifiers and may start with a digit or an underscore
+  Keys are valid string identifiers and may start with a digit or an underscore

-  - by default it is not possible to override a method of a map, unless the statement it is attributed explicitly with the `override` keyword:
+  By default it is not possible to override a method of a map, unless the statement it is attributed explicitly with the `override` keyword:

     var m = { "f" : func { return 1 } }
     func c { return 11 }
     override m.f = c
     m.f () => 11
     m.f = c # error

-  # Accessing maps.
-This is done by using a dot ('.') after a symbol that refers
-    to a Map Type.
+  Accessing maps.
+This is done by using a dot ('.') after a symbol that refers to a Map Type.

     mm.one
     mm.fn (10)
     mm.privatevar = "something" # this should fail

-  # extending maps
+  Extending maps:

     mm.new = 1

-  # in those cases those fields are accessible from their scope.
+    in those cases those fields are accessible from their scope.
     Members can be attributed as `private` only at the construction time, not even within the members at runtime.

-  # A special form of the `for` loop, can be used as an iterator that can
-    loop over Maps:
+  A special form of the `for` loop, can be used as an iterator that can loop over Maps:

     for |k, v| in map { block }

-    In this case 'k' holds the key of the map, and 'v' its associated value.
+    in this case 'k' holds the key of the map, and 'v' its associated value.
     Note, since a Map is an unordered list, there is no guarrantee of the order.

 # Types.